Safe-Streets-Halton/safe-streets-halton.github.io/elections/municipal-2026.md

 We're asking every candidate the same set of questions.
 We encourage you to ask your own candidates – whether they’re the same ones or similar – and see how they answer.

 1. What do you use to get around?
-1. Transit ridership is increasing, and is going to play a key role in how we move around town and Halton Region.
-How do you envision transit expanding in the future, and what specifically would you look to improve?
+2. How do you envision transit expanding in the future?
 What will you do to improve transit rider experience and accessibility?
-1. Vision Zero sets out to eliminate all traffic-related deaths and serious injuries.
-How much progress do you believe [city/town] has made towards achieving Vision Zero, and if elected, what type of action or measures would you implement to achieve it?
-Feel free to provide any places that have implemented things successfully.
+3. How far do you believe [city/town] has come towards achieving Vision Zero (eliminating all traffic deaths and serious injuries), and what actions would you take to achieve it?
-1. Historically, we have prioritized investment on the movement of cars.
-If elected, how will you vote on future transportation investments?
-Are you prepared to vote in favour of spending that will improve the safety of those travelling within the city/town?
+5. Will you support transportation investments with a focus on safety?
-1. Providing a comfortable and accessible experience for street users is important for getting people to walk and cycle more.
-How will you improve the experience of those walking and cycling on our streets and trails?
+6. How will you improve the experience of walking and cycling on our streets and trails?
 How will you address barriers such as provincial highways?
-1. Bicycle infrastructure (e.g. protected bike lanes, slower roads, protected intersections) has been shown to improve the safety of cyclists, pedestrians, and drivers.
-Do you support the expansion of this infrastructure?
+7. Do you support expanding bicycle infrastructure, which has been shown to improve the safety of all those travelling?
-1. How do you see transportation's effect on people's health and the environment (local and global)?
+8. How do you see transportation's effect on people's health and the environment (local and global)?
-1. Historically, our land-use patterns have made it more difficult for people to get around without a car.
-Are there any land-use policy changes that you would make to remedy this issue?
+9. Are there any land-use policy changes that you would make to ensure that people can get around without a car?

 ## How we'll grade responses